vicoslab/dis_tutorial6/README.md

 The given code is a demo of how to extract planar rings from the image.
 This is one of the simplest possible approaches, for demonstration purposes.
 You are highly encouraged to develop your own approach.
 The given code is explained below, which you should at least customize to improve its performance:

-First, covert the image to numpy form:
+First, convert the image to numpy form:
 ```
 cv_image = self.bridge.imgmsg_to_cv2(data, "bgr8")
 ```